 Add jagged lines of feather detail to the stomach, upper legs, shoulder, face, and beak.
 Texture the lower legs with small horizontal lines.

 Use swooping curves to add feather texture to the upper wing.

 Continue to add curving feather texture.

-Use five curved lines extending from the right of the wing to form the raven’s flight feathers.
+Use five curved lines extending from the right of the wing to form the crow's flight feathers.

 Place three diagonal, parallel lines on the tail.

 Draw three sets of curved parallel lines to texture the upper wing.

 Draw the eye very close to the beak.
 Draw three circles within each other.
 Shade the middle circle.

 Color your raven in shades of black and gray.

 This printable is for members only.
 Join now!